chiluverusurya/DevOps/SonarQube/Installing SonarQube.md

 Note:
-Update: for some reasons java-1.8/java8 not works then install java 11/java-openjdk11 search in amazon-linux-extras by execting a command "amazon-linux-extras install java-openjdk11"
+Update: for some reasons java-1.8/java8 not works then install java 11/java-openjdk11 For Amazon Linux search in amazon-linux-extras by executing a command "amazon-linux-extras install java-openjdk11"

 ## Install MySQL client version